How to Fix Steam Not Working on Windows 10

 It means restarting your modem or router.
 Maybe there is a bad network status or some other issues with your hardware devices that prevent Steam from running.

 We recommend you turn off both your computer and your modem or router, wait a couple of minutes, and then turn them back on.
 Wait until your modem or router is completely started, and then check if the problem with opening your Steam client still persists.

 Try to unplug all the non-essential external devices connected to your computer.
 This might actually help because external devices require specific drivers to work correctly, and those drivers could interfere with your Steam client.

 Once you unplug connected external devices, launch Steam again and see if this solves the problem.
 If this solves the problem, connect your devices one by one to find out which one is causing this problem.

 Update Your Windows

 Another thing you might want to try is to update your current version of Windows.
-Checking for updates for the whole Windows operating system is usually a good idea and it might help to solve this problem.
-To check for Windows Updates type "check for updates" in Search and click the "Check for updates" result.
+Checking for updates for the whole Windows operating system is usually a good idea, and it might help solve this problem.
+To check for Windows Updates, type "check for updates" in Search and click the "Check for updates" result.

 Update Your Drivers

-Select the the device and expand it, select it's driver and right-click it, then select update driver.
+Select the device and expand it, select its driver and right-click it, then select update driver.

-Another way to update or install new drivers for devices is to do it by using third-party software such as Snappy Driver Installer.
-You will need a computer with a working internet connection in order to download it.
+Another way to update or install new drivers for devices is by using third-party software such as Snappy Driver Installer.

 Temporarily Disable Your Antivirus